-This course provides an introduction to the foundations of corrections in America.
+This course provides an introduction to the foundations of corrections in America.Code BLecture: 3 hoursLab: 0 hoursCredit Hours: 3

 DDT - DRAFTING AND DESIGN TECHNOLOGY

 DDT 104 Basic Computer Aided Drafting and Design

 This course provides an introduction to basic Computer Aided Drafting and Design (CADD) functions and techniques, using "hands-on" applications.
 Topics include terminology, hardware, basic CADD and operating system functions, file manipulation, and basic CADD software applications in producing softcopy and hardcopy.